 Where the Challenge Cup falls short is that whether or not your team is viable depends on the luck of the draw.
 Depending on how the RNG feels, you will either sweep the competition with little effort or struggle to make it past the first few Trainers.
 This is especially bad in the Ultra Ball round in which you have no access to any fully evolved Fire-type Pokémon.
 If you find yourself facing off against a strong Steel Pokémon, which resist an awe-inspiring eleven types, you’re left with little recourse.
 The movesets usually consist of two offensive maneuvers, one that buffs or debuffs stats, and a fourth providing some kind of defense.
 There’s no guarantee the Pokémon you’re given will have sufficient type coverage.
 In fact, you could very easily end up with a Pokémon knowing Tackle, one of the weakest moves in the game.
 This limitation doesn’t affect your opponents, who can and will employ efficient metagaming tactics.
 One employs a strategy that involves badly poisoning your team and nullifying your Pokémon’s counterattacks on subsequent turns while another opts to leave your team paralyzed.
 Without the ability to use any recovery moves, this is amazingly difficult to defend against.

 When I reviewed the original Pokémon Stadium, I remarked its greatest flaw was that it magnified the weaknesses of the first-generation games.
 Their poor balance ensured that any cheap tactic you could get away with in Red, Blue, and Yellow was easily exploitable in Pokémon Stadium as well.
 This is entirely true of Pokémon Stadium 2, but for a different reason.
 Despite Gold, Silver, and Crystal being overall improvements over their predecessors, the sheer amount of level grinding you had to do was completely untenable.
 Lance, the champion awaiting you at the end of Indigo Plateau, had a team with a Level 50 Dragonite as his ace.
-By that point, you would be lucky to have a team in the early forties range, so in order to stand a chance, you had to grind levels in Victory Road until you stood a reasonable chance.
+By that point, you would be lucky to have a team in the early forties range, so in order to stand a chance, you had to grind levels in Victory Road.
 This was easier said than done because the wild Pokémon were leveled anywhere from 32 to 36, ensuring an overall terrible yield of experience points.
 You then have to begin the process anew when you defeat the eight Kanto Gym Leaders and reach Mt.
 Silver to square off against Red.
 He has a full team consisting of Pokémon far stronger than that of any other trainer in the game – most of which are in the seventies.
 As the strongest wild Pokémon in the game are in the forties range, training your team to face him will take several hours.

 By the time you access Mt.
 Silver, there is a good chance your team will only barely qualify for the Poké Cup.
 It is admittedly fitting that you would be using the team you used to enter the Kanto Hall of Fame in White City, but having to complete the entire game just to get that far is more than a little unreasonable.
 This becomes even more troublesome if you have any prospect of entering the Prime Cup.
 Once again, anyone you face in the Prime Cup will come out swinging with a full team of six Level 100 Pokémon.
 The amount of time you need to dedicate to raise one Pokémon to Level 100 is staggering.
 Even if you can build a team strong enough to defeat Red without trouble, you can only fight him once per day.
 Indeed, this problem is far worse in Gold, Silver, and Crystal due to the sheer lack of grinding feasibility.
 You’re better off grinding levels in the Cerulean Cave in Red, Blue, and Yellow due to the wild Pokémon residing there being far more powerful than a majority of what you can face in the sequels.
 This, however, runs the risk of your Pokémon missing out on useful moves introduced in the second generation.
 If you want to raise a second-generation Pokémon to level 100, you’re out of luck.